B1607/DIRP/README.md

 # 1
 Into the "data" folder and use FASTA file to generate other data feature to "dataset" folder
 example:
-        python get_Binary_Matrix.py -in "Your FASTA file folder" -out "The destination folder of your output"
+        <p>python get_Binary_Matrix.py -in "Your FASTA file folder" -out "The destination folder of your output"</p>
         python get_mmseqs2.py -in "Your FASTA file folder" -out "The destination folder of your output"
         *Please change the path of your proteins sequence database
         python get_ProtTrans.py -in "Your FASTA file folder" -out "The destination folder of your output"